fluentverification/bmc_counterexample/README.md

 - construct_path_bound : Maximum length of added sub-traces using scaffolding method.
 - base : set to initial value of property_variable in the model,
 - step : set to (property_value-base) if divide and conquer is not intended.

+To run the program, simply pass one of the json files to the *bmc_cex.py* script.

+'''
+python3 bmc_cex.py json/single_species.json
+'''

+The resulting graph would be saved in PRISM explicit format in three files in the results/model_name folder: *model_name.tra*, *model_name.sta*, *model_name.lab*.
+Console log will be saved in the same subdirectory as *mode_name.results*.